top of page

 Access core teaching materials to deliver each lesson, such as presentation slides, lecture notes, and instructional videos.
 These resources provide key classroom instruction, guiding students through concepts, case studies, and systems thinking.
 Teachers may use the slides alone, play recorded video, or combine both with personal commentary.

 Engage students in hands-on, collaborative learning with structured activities that promote inquiry, reflection, and application.
-This section includes Think-Pair-Share (TPS) prompts, Hands-On Activity (HOA) guides, lab protocols, worksheets, and student versions of guided notes.
+This section includes Think-Pair-Share (TPS) prompts, mindmaps, speaker notes, and student versions of guided notes.

 Think-Pair-Share (TPS) Activities